 BETTER BY DESIGN + BUILT STRONG + BUILT TO LAST

-The Armstrong line up of foils can be intimidating when you look at it with all the wing, mast and fuselage options.
-In this video we break down the line up into what is best for beginner, intermediate and advanced wing foilers.
+The Armstrong line up of foils can be intimidating when you look at all the wing, mast and fuselage options.
+In this video we break down the line up into what is best for beginner, intermediate and advanced kite foilers.

 For more information on different mast length check out this video below.

 For more information on fuselage lengths check out this video below.

 Join the REAL Newsletter for exclusive offers and updates.